waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # PC Storage (Box 1)
 - RICOTTA, CINNABAR, VORTEX, INTERCEPT, ROCKY, EGG, XFDW, FRITTATA, SHUCKIE, Blarney.

-# Immediate Strategy (Turn 19244)
+# Immediate Strategy (Turn 19247)
 1. Pace back and forth in the tall grass at (7, 2) and (8, 2) on Route 37.
-2. Super Repel is active (200 steps).
-XENON (Lv21) leading forces Suicune (Lv40) encounter.
+2. Super Repel is active.
-3. If Suicune is encountered: Use MEAN LOOK on Turn 1.
+3. If Suicune is encountered: Use MEAN LOOK.
-4. If Suicune flees: Track it again and resume boundary cycling.
-5. If Repel wears off without encounter: Re-check Pokedex.

-# Quick Claw Hypothesis
-- Hypothesis: A lady in a house near the National Park (Route 35/36) gives the Quick Claw.
-This would allow XENON a chance to move first and use Mean Look.
+4. If it flees before action: Pivot to finding the Quick Claw on Route 35/36.

-# Reflection Notes (Turn 19244)
+# Reflection Notes (Turn 19247)
+- Super Repel is active.
 - Suicune confirmed on Route 37.
-- XENON is the lead.
+- XENON is leading.
-- Speed Gap: Suicune (Lv40) is much faster than XENON (Lv21).
-Hypnosis/Mean Look may fail if it flees first.
-- Goal: Encounter Suicune to verify if it flees before Turn 1 action.
+- Awaiting encounter to test speed interaction.